jundalisay/spblist/content/en/superphysics/principles/definitions.md

 Physical Truth | the equality of physical perceptions Postulate | An axiom with a specific scope
-Proposition | A statement that can be either true or false Reason | The ability to use logic to explain cause and effect in general.
-Reasoning | The use logic to explain cause and effect in general.
-Red Herring | Misdirection of reason
+Proposition | A statement that can be either true or false Reason | The ability to use logic to explain cause and effect in general Reasoning | The use logic to explain cause and effect in general Red Herring | Misdirection of reason
 Relative Truth | the equality of perceptions that is dependent on spacetime Straw Man | Specific misdirection of reason
-Theorem | A resultant statement proven true through other statements Truth | the equality of perceptions from different perceiving identitites
+Theorem | A resultant statement proven true through other statements Truth | the equality of perceptions from different perceiving identitites Wisdom | An intellect that is in line with the dharma of the causes and effects in question

 <!-- , including axioms, definitions, and previously proven theorems.
 It represents a significant result derived from the system's foundations. -->